o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/session-management/_index.md

 ---
 linkTitle: Session Management
 title: Session Management
-description: Learn how to prepare your game for the session management.
+description: Learn how to manage multiplayer sessions in your game using the AWS GameLift Gem in Open 3D Engine (O3DE).
 toc: true
 weight: 300
 ---